pebble-dev/rebble-help/_topic/setup-android.md

 This will allow the official Pebble app to be sideloaded.
 You can revert this setting when the Pebble app is installed if you'd like!

+**On Android 14+ you may be blocked from install the Pebble app due to it's age.**

+In this case, you should use ADB to bypass this restriction.
+[Click here to view the guide on how to do this.](/apk-load-android/)

 **On earlier versions of Android (7 or below), the permissions step will be slightly different**.

 If you are running Android 7 or below: